-This module requires students to think critically about the world through the examination of the gendered aspect of cultural production, policy-making, and politics, among others.
-Students will gain an interdisciplinary social science foundation, that brings together theoretical grounding in gender theory, feminist approaches to knowledge production, and decolonial approaches.
-By engaging with a series of key debates related to gender and sexuality, the students will gain an understanding of their centrality to global politics and processes.
+Students will gain an interdisciplinary social science foundation, that brings together theorical grounding in anthropology, sociology and media studies.
+By engaging with a series of key debates related to transnational communities and their media practices, the students will gain an understanding of the underlying processes which are shaping personal identities and global cultures.